-for the coming baseball season are rapidly and it is hoped that the schedule will soon wally for publication.
-Residents of Forest Hills ave an opportunity of seeing some excellent basewear and the team should be loyally supported. who have not answered the appeal to subscribe son tickets are urged to send in their postals their names on the notice at the Gardens Club, the burning question of the financing of the may be settled.
+Plans for the coming baseball season are rapidly maturing and it is hoped that the schedule will soon be ready for publication.
+Residents of Forest Hills will have an opportunity of seeing some excellent baseball this year and the team should be loyally supported.
+All who have not answered the appeal to subscribe for season tickets are urged to send in their postals or sign their names on the notice at the Gardens Club, so that the burning question of the financing of the team may be settled.